The only way to know what's up with Art Agency Reframed...

 On Services, or the Agency as Practice, or what really happens in the office in Chinatown, NY

 Founder and Director, Natalia Ivanova operates as the connector: a live, human switchboard at the intersection of artistic ambition and institutional reality.
-One-on-one sessions function as strategic encounters: artist to artist, artist to institution, artist to collector, artist to funder, artist to the international field that might not yet know it needs them.
+One-on-one sessions function as strategic encounters: artist to artist, artist to institution, artist to collector, artist to funder, artist to the international field.
 This is matchmaking as methodology, introduction as curatorial act, the relational as infrastructure.

 The Emergency Line

 Because creative life does not observe office hours, the Agency also operates as an on-call practice.
-A toll free number to ring (coming up!) when the contract is wrong, the deadline has collapsed, the gallery hasn't paid, or the residency application is due in three hours.
-Art administration, last-minute management, the crisis email, the panicked brief: unglamorous, essential, and as much a part of sustaining an artistic practice as any exhibition opening.
-The Agency holds this too.
+Call the Agency when the contract is wrong, the deadline has passed, the gallery hasn't paid, or the residency application is due in three hours.
+Art administration, last-minute studio management, communication, PR, and the unglamorous, essential, and as much a part of sustaining an artistic practice as any exhibition opening practice of art management.

 On Value, and How to Build It

 Small workshops and intimate sessions for emergent artists and creatives.
+Portfolio reviews.
+Film directors meet ups.
 Not a curriculum but a transmission.
 How to name what you make.
 How to move it through the world without surrendering it.
 How to inhabit an institution without being institutionalized.
+Copyright workshops.
+De-growth economy podcasts.
 Drawing on Natalia's own practice as a living case study in artistic autonomy, these sessions work across self-representation, art management, and the quiet, radical act of deciding what your work is worth, and holding that line.

 The Art Guide